Do you have a shared iPad or iPhone in your home, one that your kids can use too?

-Apple developed iTunes and the app store so that we could easily download movies, books, games apps and all sorts of other stuff and they have made it very easy to buy apps.
+Apple developed iTunes and the app store so that we could easily download movies, books, games apps, and all sorts of other stuff, and they have made it very easy to buy apps.
 A bit too easy because it means that your kids can do it too.
-To purchase from the app store or iTunes, you must use your Apple ID and your password and, when you set up your device for the first time, your ID gets stored in Settings.
-Just for information, if you want to find your Apple ID, open Settings > iTunes and App Stores and your ID will be displayed.
+To purchase from the app store or iTunes, you must use your Apple ID and your password, and, when you set up your device for the first time, your ID gets stored in Settings.
+For information, if you want to find your Apple ID, open Settings > iTunes and App Stores and your ID will be displayed.

 This might sound simple but there are always those times when you are busy, and your child wants to download an app.
 You give them the password without thinking.
 Ok, so your child can download that app, but their brains are like sponges and they will remember that password for future use.

 Even if you do not give your child that password they can easily make other purchases straight away.
 The iPhone and iPad are set up, by default, to ask for your password for a purchase but additional purchases made within 15 minutes of that purchase do not require your password.
 Great feature if you, yourself, want to buy loads of apps at once but not so great if your kids are playing with the device.

 It is easy to fix this by changing the default setting so that every purchase requires your password:

 - Tap the Enable Restrictions button at the top of the window

 - Now you must input a 4-digit passcode.
 Make it unique, something your kids can’t guess.

 - Now input that passcode again to verify it

 - Look for Allowed Content and then under that tap on Require Password

 - A new screen will open, change 15 minutes to Immediately.